 - If a field uses system formats to display data, FileMaker WebDirect uses the default system formats for the location in which the solution was created.
-Default system formats affect date, time, and timestamp formatting in fields, merge fields, and validation messages. - Fields can't auto-complete (type-ahead) field values based on existing values or value lists. - Sideways text and Furigana are not supported.

-- Fields formatted as edit boxes, checkboxes, radio buttons, and drop-down calendar fields are always rendered as top-aligned.
-Fields formatted as pop-up menus and drop-down lists are always rendered as center-aligned. - If users add leading or trailing spaces before or after the data in a text field, the data may not appear in the text field when the solution opens in FileMaker WebDirect.
+Default system formats affect date, time, and timestamp formatting in fields, merge fields, and validation messages. - Fields can't auto-complete (type-ahead) field values based on existing values or value lists. - Sideways text is not supported. - Line spacing is not supported. - If users add leading or trailing spaces before or after the data in a text field, the data may not appear in the text field when the solution opens in FileMaker WebDirect.
 Tell users to avoid adding leading spaces.
 If extra spaces are necessary, make sure the text field length is wide enough to accommodate the extra spaces, or add a scroll bar to the text field.